makeopensource/IdeaBot/README.md

 # ideabot
-A bot for submitting and sustaining project ideas for MakeOpenSource
+A bot for submitting and sustaining project ideas for MakeOpenSource.
+Now using slash commands!

 ## Functionality
-* $help: list of commands, functionality, and syntax
-* $add: add an idea
+* /add: add an idea
-* $all: displays all ideas
+* /all: displays all ideas
-* $remove: removes an idea (permissions apply)
+* /remove: removes an idea (permissions apply)